ualberta-smr/NFBugs/README.md

 - a `project.yml` file containing the project metadata
 - a `problems` folder
     - these folders have Non-Functional Bugs organized into the subdirectories `general-practise`, `api-related`, or `project-specific`
-    - within these subdirectories each problem has a its own numbered folder containing
+    - within these subdirectories each problem has its own numbered folder containing
         - a `problem.yml` file describing the bug and fix data
         - API related problems have a `correct-usages` folder containing examples of the code improved by the fix.
 NOTE: We are currently still reviewing these examples.
 Please use with caution.
 - a `versions` folder